The Pearl of the Adriatic: Dubrovnik's Enduring Legacy

 The Iconic City Walls: A Walk Through History

-- Main Circle Path: The full wall walk typically takes 1.5 to 2 hours, with multiple stair climbs and uneven surfaces.
+• Main Circle Path: The complete wall walk typically takes 1.5 to 2 hours.
+Visitors should be prepared for multiple stair climbs, uneven surfaces, and some narrow passages.

-- Fort Lovrijenac: Known as Dubrovnik's "Gibraltar," it features a triangular shape and a famous inscription: "Non bene pro toto libertas venditur auro" (Freedom is not sold for all the gold in the world).
+• Fort Lovrijenac: Dubbed Dubrovnik's "Gibraltar," this triangular fortress stands outside the western wall on a cliff.
+Its famous Latin inscription, "Non bene pro toto libertas venditur auro" ("Freedom is not sold for all the gold in the world"), reflects the city's enduring spirit.

 Maritime Heritage: From Republic of Ragusa to Modern Seafaring